coders-school/stl/module1/02_vector.en.md

 ```
 <!-- .element: class="fragment fade-in" -->

-`std::remove()` will return an iterator that will point to the beginning of the data to be deleted.
+`std::remove()` will return an iterator that will point to the beginning of the data to be erased.
 <!-- .element: class="fragment fade-in" -->

 ___

-## Delete
+## Erase

 ### `std::vector<T>::erase()`